-1.work closed office space : and what is meant by it is the traditional office space used by only one individual .
-This type in specific is categorized to several levels as follow :
+Figure (7) $$ classification of office spaces for individuals (Source: The Author, 2024) 1.
+Closed office space, and what is meant by it: It is the traditional office space used by only one individual.
+This type in specific is categorized to several levels as follow: